ciroanni/T2M-GPT/README.md

-# To reproduce the thesis results you have first to clone Motion and bvh2fbx repos:
+# To reproduce the thesis results you have to clone Motion and bvh2fbx repos:

 ```bash
 git clone https://github.com/ciroanni/bvh2fbx